Scandinavians have a saying: “there’s no such thing as bad weather, only bad clothing.”

-Take it from us, though — and we’re right there with you freezing our a$$es off in Minneapolis, Brooklyn, San Fran (well, not really haha), and Maine — keeping active through the wintertime is SO worth it.
+Take it from us, though — and we’re right there with you freezing our a$$es off in Minneapolis, Brooklyn, and Maine — keeping active through the wintertime is SO worth it.

-Getting outside, even — especially — in the dead of winter (especially this year!), has tons of health benefits: it can boost your mood, lower stress levels, improve cognitive functioning like memory, attention, and focus, strengthen your immune system, expand your creativity levels, and, last but not least — vitamin D, people!
+Getting outside, even — especially — in the dead of winter, has tons of health benefits: it can boost your mood, lower stress levels, improve cognitive functioning like memory, attention, and focus, strengthen your immune system, expand your creativity levels, and, last but not least — vitamin D, people!
 You need it!
 Get some outside!

 Whether you’re warm- or cold-blooded, live in Alaska or Orlando, or have however many kids along for the ride, here are some of our favorite ways to live by the adage that there’s never bad weather, only bad clothing.
 (And at the end of everything, there’s always wine when you come back inside…

 First, though — get the right clothing!
 For you and your kids.
 Good winter gear makes all the difference, friends.
 If you need help, check out our winter series for some recommendations.

 Also consider looking on Craigslist or scouring your local Goodwill for essentials — sometimes you can find some really high-quality hand-me-downs, especially if you live in a place where winter is real (i.e., Boston, not Phoenix).

 Cross Country Skiing (Brit)